WebAssembly/spec/md-proto/WebAssembly.md

 #### Function Index Space

-The *function index space* begins with an index for each function in the [Function Section], if present, in the order of that section, followed by an index for each imported function, in the order the imports appear in the [Import Section].
+The *function index space* begins with an index for each imported function, in the order the imports appear in the [Import Section], if present, followed by an index for each function in the [Function Section], if present, in the order of that section.

 **Validation:**
  - For each element in the index space, the type index is required to be within